soala144/pizza-menu/README.md

 This is a project showcasing my early react skills of states and how to update states.

-Empoyes the useState hook, and made derived states from them.
+Employs the useState hook, and made derived states from them.

 Thought me how to manipulate forms in jsx.
 Esrly react projects though.